kishan-kumar-dev/quantumtrades/README.md

 * Delete `./prisma/dev.db` to reset database
 * If Prisma client is missing: `npm run build`
 * For production DB: edit `prisma/schema.prisma` and run migrations
+* Ensure Node.js >= 18 installed
+* For Docker, ensure ports `5432` and `3000` are free

+---

+## 🤝 Contributing

+1. Fork the repo
+2. Create a new branch `feature/xyz`
+3. Make changes and commit
+4. Open a Pull Request

 ---